Article

 This notably excludes inventory, as those goods haven’t been sold yet.

-Your company has £4 million in cash, receivables, and securities, and still has £4 million in debts.
+If your company has £4 million in cash, receivables and securities, and still has £4 million in debts.
 Your ratio is exactly 1.

 7. Accounts receivable turnover